 Skip to contents

-The vignette is a worked through real world example of a functional biogeography workflow using the internal dataset on European mammals provided in funbiogeo.
+The vignette is a worked through real world example of a functional biogeography workflow using the internal dataset provided in funbiogeo and derived from the WOODIV database (Monnet et al. 2021).

 Provided data